Jasmithanalla/assignment3nn/README.md

 1. Load a text dataset (e.g., Shakespeare Sonnets).
 2. Convert text into sequences (one-hot encoding or embeddings).
 3. Define an LSTM-based model.
+  Ans: A Long Short-Term Memory (LSTM) model is a type of recurrent neural network (RNN) designed to effectively learn and remember long-term dependencies in sequential data, such as time series, text, or speech.
+Unlike traditional RNNs, LSTMs use a specialized architecture with memory cells and gating mechanisms to address issues like the vanishing gradient problem, enabling them to retain information over many time steps
 4. Train the model to predict the next character.
 5. Generate new text and explain the effect of temperature scaling on randomness.